Biden betting on wage growth, while GOP warns of inflation - WTMJ

 There are 23 states — all with Republican governors and GOP-controlled legislatures — that plan to block the enhanced federal benefits in June, under the belief that the loss of income will cause people to take jobs.

-Aaron Sojourner, a labor economist at the University of Minnesota, warned that scrapping the benefits could reduce families’ incomes and encourage employers to pay less, which could be both an economic and political problem.
+Aaron Sojourner, a labor economist at the University of Minnesota, warned that scrapping the benefits could reduce families’ incomes and possibly encourage employers to pay less such that workers’ incomes might be depressed.

 “Lower wages is exactly the premise of the Republican position,” Sojourner said.